robertmaxrees/management/operating-manual.md

 **How will I know when you’re grumpy?**

 I can be unintentionally terse.
 It's a really bad habit and I am working on resolving it.
 Know, however, that if I'm grumpy over something you've done, I will tell you.
-I also get mad at situations, not people.
+I generally get mad at situations, not people.

 **How can I help you when you’re grumpy?**